gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

     # we need a synchronization mechanism to make sure data loading
     # for this tile has finished.
     # this "consumes" the oldest global->shared inflight, and
-    # replaces it with compute operation.
+    # replaces it with a compute stage.
     tile_K = tile_K_buffers[tile_KV_idx % num_stages]
     tile_V = tile_V_buffers[tile_KV_idx % num_stages]